 The Board is required to meet at least four times a year.
 This is a requirement of the Corporate Governance Code, the CBB Rulebook and the Company's Board Charter.
 They may meet more frequently to discharge their responsibilities.
 All Directors are expected to attend each meeting, unless there are exceptional circumstances that prevent them from doing so.
-The CBB Rulebook module HC-1.4.4 requires individual Board members to attend at least 75% of all Board meetings in each financial year.
-During 2020, all Directors have attended 75% of the Board meetings held during the year.
+The CBB Rulebook module HC-3.1.8 (as updated in July 2023) requires individual Board members to attend at least 75% of all Board meetings in a given financial year, whether inperson or virtually (if needed) so as to enable the Board to discharge its responsibilities effectively.

-A summary of the Shareholder, Board, and Board Committee meetings held during 2020 and attendance of each Director at these meetings, is detailed below:
+A summary of the Shareholder, Board and Board Committee meetings held during 2022 and attendance of each Director at these meetings, is detailed below: